Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

 2. Eat Sustainable Seafood

-Sharks often get caught as bycatch in tuna and swordfish fisheries.
+Sharks often get caught as bycatch in tuna and swordfish fisheries, which is a sad truth we don’t like to talk about.

 Use apps like Seafood Watch to pick ocean-friendly choices.